lostintangent/gistpad/README.md

 * `GistFS: Open Gist` - Prompts you for a Gist ID and then opens it as a virtual workspace.

+* `GistFS: New Gist (Public)` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens it as a virtual workspace.

-* `GistFS: New Gist` - Creates a new Gist, and then opens it as a virtual workspace.
+* `GistFS: New Gist (Secret)` - Creates a new [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists), and then opens it as a virtual workspace.

 * `GistFS: Fork Gist` - Forks the currently opened Gist, and then opens it as a virtual workspace.